White Star Line: Teutonic and Majestic

 Teutonic and Majestic were designed with accommodations for 1,490 passengers in three classes across four decks, titled 'Promenade', 'Upper', 'Saloon' and 'Main'; with 300 in First Class, 190 in Second Class and 1,000 in Third Class.
 Accommodations for passengers were based on the level of comfort on these sections of a ship.
 Those closer to the center axis of motion on a vessel felt little to no discomfort in rough seas.
 However those located near the bow and stern would experience every swell, wave and motion in addition to the noise of the engines in steerage.
 First Class accommodations were located amidships on all four decks, with Second Class located abaft of first on the three uppermost decks on Teutonic and all four decks on Majestic, with Third Class located at the far forward and aft ends of the vessel on the Saloon and Main decks.

 One notable development associated with the introduction of these two new ships was that they were the first White Star liners to incorporate the three-class passenger system.
-Prior to this, White Star had made smaller attempts to enter the market for Second Class passengers on the North Atlantic by adding limited spaces for Second Class passengers on their older liners.
-Spaces for Second Class were added to Adriatic in 1884, Celtic in 1887 and Republic in 1888, often occupying one or two compartments formerly occupied by Steerage berths.
+Prior to this, White Star had made small attempts to enter the market for Second Class passengers on the North Atlantic by adding limited spaces for Second Class passengers on their older liners.
+Spaces for Second Class were added to Adriatic in 1884, Celtic in 1887 and Republic in 1888, often occupying one or two compartments formerly occupied by steerage berths.